For the purposes of this document, the terms and definitions given in OPC 10000-1, OPC 10000-3, OPC 10000-4, OPC 10000-13 and the following apply.

 Object, Variable, Property or View in the AddressSpace where a Client can access historical data or Events

-Note 1 to entry: A HistoricalNode is a term used in this document to represent any Object, Variable, Property or View in the AddressSpace for which a Client may read and/or update historical data or Events.
+Note 1 to entry: A HistoricalNode is a term used in this document to represent any Object, Variable, Property or View in the AddressSpace for which a Client can read and/or update historical data or Events.
 The terms “HistoricalNodes’s history” or “history of a HistoricalNodes” will refer to the time series data or Events stored for this HistoricalNode.
 The term HistoricalNode refers to both HistoricalDataNodes and HistoricalEventNodes.

 Variable or Property in the AddressSpace where a Client can access historical data

-Note 1 to entry: A HistoricalDataNode represents any Variable or Property in the AddressSpace for which a Client may read and/or update historical data.
+Note 1 to entry: A HistoricalDataNode represents any Variable or Property in the AddressSpace for which a Client can read and/or update historical data.
 “HistoricalDataNode history” or “history of a HistoricalDataNode” refers to the time series data stored for this HistoricalNode.
 Examples of such data are:

 - device data (like temperature sensors)